 I think I was afraid because I knew in the back of my head how much my life was about to change regardless of the ultimate diagnosis.
 All the extreme pain, the blood loss, the fatigue, the inability to eat, the nausea that was impossible to ignore — it all had to mean something bad.
 Something that I wasn’t going to be able to handle, right?

-The first piece of advice I give to anyone that comes to me seeking guidance is that you are stronger than you think.
-In my weakest moments, when I couldn’t get up off the bathroom floor, when I was shaking in pain, I was actually becoming stronger.
+The first piece of advice I give to anyone who comes to me seeking guidance is that you are stronger than you think.
+In my weakest moments, when I couldn’t get up off the bathroom floor and was shaking in pain, I was becoming stronger.
 I learned and continue to learn more about myself and life from my UC than any class in school could have taught me.

-Once we found another GI doctor who would ultimately save my life, my UC had rapidly become what he would tell my family and I was the worst case of UC he had seen in 25 years.
+By the time we found another GI doctor who would ultimately save my life, my UC had become the worst case of UC he had seen in 25 years.

-These days I feel incredible.
-I live a life that I was afraid of losing, and that’s because I stayed strong even though I was afraid.
-I manage my lifestyle by the same rules I founded five years ago: I listen even though I’m stubborn, I rest even when I want to be out and about, I research when I’m unsure, and I share when I find the answers.
+These days, I feel incredible.
+I live a life that I was previously afraid of losing, and that’s because I stayed strong even though I was afraid.
+I manage my lifestyle by the same rules I founded 5 years ago: I listen even though I’m stubborn, I rest even when I want to be out and about, I research when I’m unsure, and I share when I find the answers.